The below chart displays the number of phishing attacks incurred from the year 2005 to 2014.

-Screen Loggers and Key Loggers are particular varieties of malwares that track the keyboard input by the user and then transmit this information to the
+Screen Loggers and Key Loggers are specific types of malware that track the keyboard input made by the user and then transmit this information to the

 Link Manipulation :

-It is very difficult for the user to identify from the URL as phishers redirect the URL after it has been clicked.
+legitimate ones.
+Identifying these deceptive URLs can be challenging for users, as phishers often redirect the URL after it has been clicked.

 Malware Phishing :